sordina/sordina.github.io/_drafts/hierarchy_of_communication_needs.markdown

 but I feel that this idea can be reused in many places, including...
 Communications.

 Sometimes it feels like just getting a response to your communication is very hard.
 This is the bottom of the barrel in terms of communications problems.
-The hierarchy of needs lays out an ordering of
+The hierarchy communications needs lays out an ordering, and dependency hirachy between various levels of communication.

-Just as
-there is a Hierarchy of needs
+Just as there is a Hierarchy of needs, there is also a Hierarchy of communication.

 From the Bottom-Up, like the pyramid: